 Thanks to Daphney, Pierre, Laurence, and AJ, our project has grown in an important direction, towards reaching students of Haitian Creole in Haiti and in the diaspora.
 The meaning of this step is not lost on us as we live in a world increasingly more hostile towards the teaching of foreign language, in a country where the government has ended the Temporary Protected Status program for Haitians living in the US, and when Haiti continues to be occupied by the United Nations.
 For these reasons, among many, it is crucial to turn to Haitian Creole as a mode of instruction, as means of accessing the past, and as a practice for shaping the future of Haitian Studies (others have indeed already signaled this necessity).

-Three years after our initial launch in September 2014, we are pleased to introduce the first translation in Haitian Creole.
-Along with two more translations to be uploaded in the coming weeks, this new addition to Colony in Crisis welcomes new members to the team and the creation of a Haitian Creole Board of Advisors.
+Three years after our initial launch in September 2014, we are pleased to introduce the first three translations in Haitian Creole.
+This new addition to Colony in Crisis welcomes new members to the team and the creation of a Haitian Creole Board of Advisors.
 Translators Daphney Vastey and Pierre Malbranche, as well as Laurence Jay-Rayon Ibrahim Aibo, the director of the Haitian Creole project, and our advisors who review each translation, Cécile Accilien and Laura Wagner.
 Without everyone involved, this endeavor would not have been possible, mèsi anpil.

 —Nathan, Kelsey, Abby, and Brittany